-The coordinator or lead administrator of the Alternative Education Program shall establish a process to collaborate with outside agencies involved with involuntary placements, including courts or other social service agencies to address student transitions between programs.
+The coordinator or lead administrator of the Alternative Education Program shall establish a process to collaborate with outside agencies involved with involuntary assignments, including Family Accountability Intervention and Response (FAIR) teams, courts or other social service agencies to address student transitions between programs.
 Release of protected information about students involved in the program shall be in compliance with the Family Educational Rights and Privacy Act (FERPA).